1. Bluff to Invercargill: 8.5 hrs, 34 km (maps 141, 140)

 Available from the 2016-17 season is a cabin near Birchwood apparently.
 I haven’t confirmed this, but the official TA guides say “For safety reasons, you’ll need to call ahead – same day ok but at least a few hours notice – and be met and taken into the hut. $20pp for the night and $15pp more for a home-cooked meal.
 Gas cooking facilities, microwave, hot shower, fire, toilet.
 Call or text Sarah 027 6995234 or Dean 021 655852.”
 (Note that this Birchwood Station cabin is entirely different from the Ahuriri River Lodge at an entirely different Birchwood Station many kilometres to the north.)

 Nightcaps is 9 km east of Ohai and has a Four Square store but apparently no accommodation.
-Tuatapere, 38 km south-west of Ohai, is your only other accommodation option in the region, unless you camp on farmland.
+Tuatapere, 38 km south-west of Ohai, is your only other accommodation option in the region, unless you camp on farmland (with permission).